A strategy is not a plan, it’s a theory on how you’re going to win.

 Google Search’s mission is to make the world’s information universally accessible and useful.

-Google Search is able to deliver on its mission by developing capabilities such as:
+Google Search can deliver on its mission by developing capabilities such as:

 Zoom